Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The nature of human impact on the biosphere;

-Ways and methods of nature protection;
+Methods and methods of nature conservation;

-Basics of rational nature management;
+Fundamentals of rational environmental management;

-Inexhaustible and inexhaustible resources;
+Inexhaustible and drawable resources;

-Reserves, sanctuaries, parks of Russia;
+Nature reserves, sanctuaries, parks of Russia;

 Several plants and animals listed in the Red Book.